Jordan Leasure: Los Angeles Dodgers

-Leasure was drafted by the Los Angeles Dodgers in the 14th round, with the 432nd overall selection, of the 2021 Major League Baseball Draft.
+Leasure was drafted by the Los Angeles Dodgers in the 14th round, with the 432nd overall selection, of the 2021 Major League Baseball draft.
 He spent his first professional season with the rookie–level Arizona Complex League Dodgers and Single–A Rancho Cucamonga Quakes, posting a 5.23 ERA across 8 games.

 Leasure spent the 2022 campaign split between the High–A Great Lakes Loons and Double–A Tulsa Drillers.
 In 49 relief outings split between the two affiliates, he accumulated a 3.38 ERA with 84 strikeouts and 7 saves across 58 2/3 innings pitched.
 Leasure began the 2023 campaign with Tulsa, compiling a 3.09 ERA with 56 strikeouts and 9 saves in 29 appearances.

 Chicago White Sox

-On July 28, 2023, the Dodgers traded Leasure, Nick Nastrini and Trayce Thompson to the Chicago White Sox for Lance Lynn and Joe Kelly.
+On July 28, 2023, the Dodgers traded Leasure, Nick Nastrini and Trayce Thompson to the Chicago White Sox in exchange for Lance Lynn and Joe Kelly.
 He finished the year with the Triple–A Charlotte Knights, recording a 6.08 ERA with 23 strikeouts and two saves across 15 contests.
 After the season, Leasure played in the Arizona Fall League.

 The White Sox invited Leasure to spring training in 2024.
 On March 27, 2024, Chicago selected Leasure's contract after he made the team's Opening Day roster.
 While playing for Triple–A Charlotte on June 16, Leasure was part of a seven–pitcher no-hitter against the Durham Bulls.

 On June 6, 2025, Leasure recorded his first career win after tossing a scoreless eighth inning against the Kansas City Royals.

+On May 29, 2026, Leasure was placed on the injured list due to a right flexor strain; he was transferred to the 60-day injured list the following day.